 Using the report and by working alongside the water company and developer, we were able to provide a solution to the issues which did not require the £2m pumping station upgrade and, with ongoing monitoring we will continue to provide operational technical support with the maintenance of the SuDS to ensure its long-term efficacy.

-There are many SuDS in operation across the UK but many are either not fit for purpose or haven’t been adequately maintained which then leads to problems ranging from pollutions and sewage spills to localised flooding and devastating damage to homes and businesses.
+There are many sustainable urban drainage systems in operation across the UK but many are either not fit for purpose or haven’t been adequately maintained which then leads to problems ranging from pollutions and sewage spills to localised flooding and devastating damage to homes and businesses.

 By working collaboratively with this water company we were able to share our detailed knowledge and understanding of the problems posed by SuDS but also, most importantly, how to solve such problems and get the SuDS working for all the stakeholders involved.